Quantum control of continuous systems via nonharmonic potential modulation: Protocols

 Up to now, we have analyzed quantum dynamics taking place in a single well of a potential landscape.
 Here, we bring our attention to the nonharmonic potential landscape case that involves two independently controlled potential wells.
-Such a realization is available for optical lattices, optical tweezers~\cite{Kaufman2014,Murmann2015a,Islam2015,Kaufman2021,Yan2022}, or various circuit quantum electrodynamics setups~\cite{Frattini2022}.
+Such a realization is available for optical lattices, optical tweezers~\cite{Kaufman2014,Murmann2015a,Islam2015,Kaufman2021,Yan2022}, or various circuit quantum electrodynamics setups~\cite{Frattini2024}.
 First, we address the state preparation and single-particle unitary implementation with two potential wells.
-We assume that we have two independently controlled wells at our disposal, such that the total potential reads $\DimPotNon(\Pos) = \sum_{i=\{1,2\}} \DimPot [ \NonLin ( \Pos - \PosControl_i(\Time) ) ] / 2 \NonLin^2$ with two independent position control functions, $\PosControl_i(\Time)$~\footnote{Here, we assume that $\DimPot$ contains only a single well with some characteristic width.}.
-Here, controlling the relative distance between the wells amounts to changing the barrier height, which affects the coupling between the bound states in each of the wells.
+We assume that we have two independently controlled wells at our disposal, such that the total potential reads

+with two independent position control functions, $\PosControl_i(\Time)$.
+Here, we assume that $\DimPot$ contains only a single well with some characteristic width.
+Controlling the relative distance between the wells amounts to changing the barrier height, which affects the coupling between the bound states in each of the wells.
 It can be understood as mode multiplexing~\cite{Martinez-Garaot2013}, accelerated through the optimal control.
-In Fig.~\ref{fig2}(c), we show a balanced cat state preparation utilizing two Gaussian potential wells, $\GroundState(\Pos \pm \TweezerSeparation / 2) \rightarrow [ \GroundState(\Pos \pm \TweezerSeparation / 2) + i \GroundState(\Pos \mp \TweezerSeparation / 2 )]/ \sqrt{2}$, where $\TweezerSeparation$ is the separation between the wells.
+In Fig.~\ref{fig5}(c), we show a balanced cat state preparation utilizing two Gaussian potential wells,

+where $\TweezerSeparation$ is the separation between the wells.
 Note that the presented control is symmetric, $\PosControl_1(\Time) = - \PosControl_2(\Time) = \PosControl(\Time)$, and the instantaneous separation between the wells is constrained in the optimization.
 The fidelity of the presented protocol yields $\Fidelity \approx 99\%$.
 The cat states produced in such a manner are pertinent to the fundamental tests of quantum mechanics, especially for massive objects.
 This protocol, along with a fast optimized transport~\cite{Lam2021}, should allow for a fast macroscopic cat state creation and interferometric protocols.